Michael Olowokandi: College career

-Olowokandi and Marcupulos spent hundreds of phone calls arranging credit transferal and National Collegiate Athletic Association (NCAA) eligibility, which was determined that Olowokandi had three seasons of college remaining.
+Olowokandi and Marcupulos spent hundreds of phone calls arranging credit transferral and National Collegiate Athletic Association (NCAA) eligibility, which was determined that Olowokandi had three seasons of college remaining.
 When Olowokandi arrived in the United States in August 1995, he had not played a game of organized basketball or met the UOP coaches; Pacific head coach Bob Thomason joked, "I had told him on the phone that if he wasn't 7 foot I was going to put him right back on the plane."
 Arriving as a sophomore in eligibility, Olowokandi had no understanding of basketball terminology and was in poor physical condition.
 He frequently committed backcourt and traveling violations in his early games but persisted with his progression and committed to extended practice sessions.
 Olowokandi became a star for the team during his junior season, averaging a team high 12.6 points, 7.4 rebounds and 1.9 blocks.

 Olowokandi led his team to the 1997 NCAA Tournament and as a senior he led the Tigers to the 1998 National Invitation Tournament.
 He averaged 22 points, 11 rebounds, and 3 blocks per game his senior year and was the 1997–98 Big West Conference Player of the Year.
 Olowokandi was named as a 1998 Honorable Mention All-American by the Associated Press.
 He graduated from Pacific with a degree in Economics and had his No. 55 jersey retired by the university in 1998.